vossstef/tang_nano_20k_c64/README.md

 Working on e.g. BENQ GL2450HM (FHD) , Acer VN247 (FHD), Dell S2721DGF (2k), LG 27UP85NP (4K).
 Check [EDID](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data) timing of your target display for support.
 [Monitor Asset Manager](http://www.entechtaiwan.com/util/moninfo.shtm) might help to figure out.<br>

 ## emulated Diskdrive 1541
-Emulated 1541 on a raw SD card (no FAT fs !)<br>
+Emulated 1541 on a raw microSD card (no FAT fs !)<br>
 Place one or more [.D64](https://vice-emu.sourceforge.io/vice_toc.html#TOC405) file in the tools folder and run 'create_C64_ALL_D64.bat'.
-It will create a DISKSRAWC64.IMG.<br> Use e.g. [win32diskimager](https://sourceforge.net/projects/win32diskimager/) to program the SD card with DISKSRAWC64.IMG.
-BE CAREFUL NOT WRITING ON YOUR OWN HARDDRIVE!<br>
+It will create a DISKSRAWC64.IMG.<br> Use e.g. [win32diskimager](https://sourceforge.net/projects/win32diskimager/) to program a microSD card with DISKSRAWC64.IMG.
+BE CAREFUL NOT WRITING ON YOUR OWN HARDDRIVE!
+Insert card in TN slot.<br>
 LED 1 is the Drive activity indicator.<br> For those who forgot after all those years...<br>
 Disk directory listing: (or push F1)<br>
 LOAD"$",8<br>